achtnullzwei/Doorman/docs/en/changelog/firmware.md

    The webserver feature is now enabled for quicker access.

 ### 🚨 Breaking Changes
-- **Command Reset**
+- **Telegram Reset**
-   Due to the simplified setup process and configurable commands, the substituations are not used anymore.
+   Due to the simplified setup process and configurable telegrams, the substituations are not used anymore.
 Thus you’ll need to **reconfigure** them using the new input entities.

 - **Minimum ESPHome Version Set**
    We’ve bumped the minimum required version to **2024.8.0**.